Email FacebookTwitterMenu burgerClose thin

 That might not sound too bad, but it doesn’t account for your tax rate, inflation or any changes to your withdrawal rate.
 If you need to use up more of your savings to pay for increasing health care costs each month, for example, that will cut down the timeline.

-For instance, say that instead of $1,000 you’re withdrawing $1,500 from your savings each month.
-A strong market means that you’re now earning a 7% annual return, which is good.
-However, now your savings will last just under 13 years because you’ve increased the withdrawal rate.
+For instance, say that instead of $1,000 you withdraw $1,500 from your savings each month.
+A strong market means that you’re now earning a 7% annual return.
+However, that increase shortens the timeline to just under 13 years.

-Of course, you could stretch your money further if you’re more conservative withdrawals.
-Say you only withdraw $500 a month from savings and earn a 5% annual return.
-Even with the lower rate of return, you’d never have to worry about running out of money at that withdrawal rate.
+Of course, you could stretch your money further if you’re more conservative with your withdrawals.
+If you withdraw just $500 per month and earn a 5% return, your savings could last indefinitely.
+Even with lower returns, modest withdrawals help preserve your balance.

 How Can I Retire on $150,000?